Nutrient Profile Model Assessment

 - Determine whether the product passes or fails with thresholds depending on whether the product is a food or drink

-package includes a high level
+The nutrientprofiler package includes a high level

-for handling this row-by-row on
+wrapper function NPMAssess for handling this row-by-row on

-a data.frame with columns generated from NPMScore
+a data.frame with columns generated from NPMScore.
+Below we

-will explore the component functions of NPMAssess
+will explore the component functions of NPMAssess to

 understand how this function operates.